erdalky/open-house/README.md

 QR codes are generated at build time rather than pasted in as images, which means a link can change without anyone having to regenerate and re-upload a picture.

+## A note on the live site

+The deployed site isn't linked here.
+It carries information specific to one community — schedules, contacts, forms, and payment details meant for the families enrolled in the program — and that doesn't belong in a public repository.
+This README covers the architecture and the code, which is the part worth reading anyway.

+If you're reviewing my work and want to see it running, ask me and I'll share it directly.

 ## Features

 - Data-driven calendar, book catalog, expectations, and resource sections